Phil Purnell

-Phil Purnell (born 16 September 1964) is a former professional association footballer who spent the majority of his career with Bristol Rovers.
+Phil Purnell (born 16 September 1964) is a former professional footballer who spent the majority of his career with Bristol Rovers.
 Before turning professional in 1985, Purnell played for West Country non-league sides Forest Green Rovers, Frome Town and Mangotsfield United, until signing for Bristol Rovers in September 1985.
 He went on to make 153 league appearances for The Pirates in a 7 1/2-year spell at the club, scoring twenty-two goals.
 He was loaned to Swansea City for a month in December 1991, where he played five league games and scored once.

 Purnell's playing career ended when he suffered a broken leg in April 1993.
 He was awarded a testimonial match in the summer of 1994, when Bristol Rovers faced a Queens Park Rangers side managed by former Rovers manager Gerry Francis, and featuring a number of former Bristol Rovers players.

 After retiring from playing, he worked in insurance, and also continued in football on a part-time basis as assistant manager of Yate Town, where his former Rovers teammate Ian Alexander was manager, and also at Winterbourne United.